 Big ideas for flourishing people and a better world.View content

 The goal of our health and wellbeing research is to positively influence the lives of individuals, families, communities and organisations, and to translate theory and research into effective policy and practice.
 Our vision is to carry out world-leading research that enriches individuals and communities to flourish.
 We are a hub for collaboration with colleagues across the University and with key external partners such as Hampshire Hospitals NHS Foundation Trust, Health Education England and the Winchester Diocese.

 Who we are

-The Health and Wellbeing Research Group is led by Professor Simon Jobson and was established in 2015.
+Established in 2015, the Health and Wellbeing Research Group is led by Professor Simon Jobson, Dean of the Faculty of Health and Wellbeing.
 It is a multidisciplinary group of researchers interested in a variety of health and wellbeing research areas including wellbeing at work, faith-based networks, community wellbeing, arts for wellbeing; global health, nutrition, psychology and mental health, and sport, health and exercise.

 The Health and Wellbeing Research Group comprises: